nowonderwhyy/chess-bot/HOW_IT_WORKS.md

 ### How your popup settings affect the engine

-- The popup sends messages when you click “Set” for level or mode.
+- The popup sends messages when you click “Set” for level and think time.
   - The background script forwards those messages to the active Chess.com tab.
   - The content script updates Stockfish accordingly:
-  - Level changes update `Skill Level` (now 0–20).
+  - Level changes update `Skill Level` (0–20).
-  - Mode changes pick a fast or deep search command.
+  - Think-time changes update `go movetime <ms>`.

 What this looks like in the code: